Renewed Calls For Patriotism Over Politics When Drawing District Lines

 Perhaps what's most striking about the redrawn district is where the line runs — it carefully cuts around Wanggaard's house, before sawing off neighbors a few houses down and dumping them into Democratic-leaning territory.

 It's not against the law for politicians to consider politics when they're redrawing districts.
 But the approach Wisconsin Republicans took was particularly aggressive.
-Since lawmakers designed new district lines in 2011, they've maintained a solid grip on power, maintaining a sizable majority in the state Legislature without a sizable majority of the vote.
+Since lawmakers designed new district lines in 2011, they've kept a solid grip on power, maintaining a sizable majority in the state Legislature without a sizable majority of the vote.
 (For example, in 2012, Republicans won 47 percent of the vote statewide but took 60 percent of seats in the Assembly.)

 They did that through a combination of concentrating and dispersing Democratic voters — known as "packing and cracking."